ekohe/wulin_master/README.md

 end
 ```

-In above code, action `:add_detail` must has two necessary options, `model` and `screen`: `model` specifies what kind of record you want to add, `screen` is the screen that contains the grid which you can pick records from.
+In the code above, action `:add_detail` must have two necessary options, `model` and `screen`: `model` specifies what kind of record you want to add, `screen` is the screen that contains the grid which you can pick records from.

-`add_detail` action can has the option `reload_master`, if set to true, the master grid will be reloaded automatically once adding detail records is over.
+`add_detail` action can have the option `reload_master`.
+If set to true, the master grid will be reloaded automatically, when adding detail records is over.
 (This option can also be applied to `:delete` action when it is used as 'remove detail').

 ##### `detail_model` option

-We often meet self-related model when 'add detail', imagine that there is a `Employee` model, and an employee can has many subordinates which are also employees.
+We often meet self-related models when we 'add detail'.
+Imagine that there is an `Employee` model, and an employee can have many subordinates which are also employees.

 ```ruby
 class Employee < ActiveRecord::Base